Various deals in the last few weeks and months in East Africa

 - Barclays sold 12% of Barclays Africa for $873 million, reducing its’ stake to 50.1%.
 In Kenya, the Central bank said their feel like `flower girls’ in the Barclays exit for which Barclays says it has attracted ‘over 100’ offers.

 - At Chase Bank suitors are lining up to buy the bank that’s now out of receivership.
-KCB and QNB of Qatar are tipped as leaders, but there are as are a few other mid-size banks said to be interested.
+KCB and QNB of Qatar are tipped as leaders, but there are a few other mid-size banks said to be interested.

 - Credit Bank is seeking an additional Kshs 5.4 billion from an investment group.
 The bank is wooing Fountain Enterprises Programme (FEP) to buy to 70% of the bank via a private offer priced at Kshs 180 apiece and limited to members of the chama (investment club) which has a large following in the UK and US. (via Biz Daily)